thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_global_options_state_policy_established.md

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   Firewall
+  ⯯
+  Global Options
+  ⯯
+  Global firewall state-policy
+  ⯯
-  ⯯Global Options⯯Global firewall state-policy⯯Global firewall policy for packets part of an established connection
+  Global firewall policy for packets part of an established connection
 ---

 # vyos_firewall_global_options_state_policy_established (Resource)